-Jan 19 – Feb 18, 2017
+Jan 19 – Feb 18, 2018

 Happy birthday Aquarians!

-“Am I he who is being pained?
+This trip [and by this he means THE TRIP – the one which leads you to YOU, back to SELF LOVE] requires total suffering but: it’s got to be suffering that is no suffering.
+You’ve got to go the whole suffering trip but: you can’t be the guy who is suffering … Am I he who is being pained?
 No!
 That’s the thing.
 Once you know that then: pleasure & pain, loss & gain, fame & shame are all the same.
-They’re all just happening.” (p 107)
+They’re all just happening. (p 106-7)